 ↑ Back to topError pages over HTTPS

-↑ Back to topThis may indicate a setup issue with your certificate.
-We advise contacting your hosting provider to look into it.
+↑ Back to topThis may indicate a setup issue with your SSL certificate.
+We advise contacting your hosting provider for assistance.

 Non-secure content warnings

-↑ Back to topNon-secure content warnings when viewing a secure page indicate that you are linking directly to scripts, images, or stylesheets over http instead of https.
+↑ Back to topNon-secure content warnings when viewing a secure page could indicate that scripts, images, or stylesheets are directly linked via http://

-Most times, this is fixed by changing links to https or by using relative URLs (i.e., /wp-content/file
+Most times, this can be fixed by changing links to https://

 instead of http://yoursite/wp-content/file